ansible-community/community-website/posts/archive/find-and-delete-servicenow-records-en-masse-with-the-updated-ansible-content-collection.md

 ```

 For my use case, having the time the record was created is super useful.
-I don\'t really want to destroy records that were created less than two
+I don't really want to destroy records that were created less than two
 hours ago.
-After all, I don\'t want to remove records in use by learners
+After all, I don't want to remove records in use by learners
 progressing through my challenges.

 The last task is to take my list of incidents, and remove them if
-they\'re over two hours old.
+they're over two hours old.
 For this, I use the
 servicenow.itsm.incident module and some conditional check against the
 record creation time: